mkgold/dhintro19/dhintro19.md

 **2. Visualization Assignment (Due Nov 6)**

-Create a data visualization using one of the tools described in “(Digital Humanities Tools: Data Visualization Tools)[https://libguides.library.arizona.edu/dighumantools/dataviz]” (we suggest starting with Tableau Public, especially if you are new to data viz).
+Create a data visualization using one of the tools described in (Digital Humanities Tools: Data Visualization Tools)[https://libguides.library.arizona.edu/dighumantools/dataviz] (we suggest starting with Tableau Public, especially if you are new to data viz).
 As with the mapping praxis assignment, you may create any type of visualization you’d like; we just want you to attempt working with one of these pieces of data viz software.
 Since we’ve already done a mapping praxis assignment, we would like you to avoid a geospatial visualization.

 Please create a blog post describing your experience(s) creating the data visualization and connect your experience(s) with one or two readings from class thus far, particularly from the “Data and Visualization” week.